FDI versus R\&amp;D in an endogenous growth model: Global analysis: role of FDI and R D

+The sustained growth (that is the case where $\lim_{t\rightarrow \infty}S_t=\infty$) in Theorem \ref{dynamic_newtech} is based on two key points: (1) increasing returns to scale (i.e., $\alpha+\sigma\geq 1$) and (2) a high R\&D efficiency ($b$) and a high effectiveness ($a$) of new technology.

-Notice that the conditions given in Proposition \ref{dynamic-newtech} do not depend on the initial resource $X_0\equiv A_cK_{c,0}^{\alpha}+w_0L_{e,0}$ which is less than $x^*$.
+Note that the conditions given in Theorem \ref{dynamic_newtech} do not depend on the initial resource $X_0\equiv A_cK_{c,0}^{\alpha}+w_0L_{e,0}$ which is less than $x^*$.
 So, our theoretical results lead to an interesting implication: Consider a low-income country characterized by condition $bX_0^{\alpha}< \bar{x}$.
 According to Proposition \ref{s2}, we have $N_1=0$, i.e., the country cannot immediately improve the local firm TFP.
-Now, suppose that the leverage of new technology $a$ is high enough and conditions in Proposition \ref{dynamic-newtech} hold.
+Now, suppose that the leverage of new technology $a$ is high enough and conditions in Theorem \ref{dynamic_newtech} hold.
 In this case, the country obtains a sustained growth (in the sense that $\lim_{t\rightarrow \infty}S_t=\infty$).
 Moreover, the sequence $S_t$ is increasing in time.
-According to point (ii) of Proposition \ref{s2}, there is a date $t_0$ along the optimal path such that the country should focus on R\&D from date $t_0$ on (i.e., $N_t=0$ $\forall t\leq t_0$ and $N_t>0$ for any $t>t_0$).
-Therefore, the optimal strategy of the country should be as follows. \begin{itemize} \item[-]First, the country should train specific workers. \item[-]Second, specific workers will work for the MNE to improve the country's income and capital accumulation. \item[-]Third, once the country's resource is high enough, it should focus on R\&D to create new technology that increases the country's TFP.
-Hence, its economy may grow faster and converge to a high-income country. \end{itemize}
+According to point (ii) of Proposition \ref{s2}, there is a date $t_0$ along the optimal path such that the country should focus on R\&D from date $t_0$ on (i.e., $N_t=0$ $\forall t\leq t_0$ and $N_t>0$ $ \forall t>t_0$).
+Therefore, the optimal strategy of the country should be as follows. \begin{enumerate} \item First, the country should train specific workers. \item Second, specific workers will work for the MNE to improve the country's income and capital accumulation. \item Third, once the country's resource is high enough, it should focus on R\&D to create new technology that increases the country's TFP.
+Hence, its economy may grow faster and converge to a high-income country. \end{enumerate}

+In Theorem \ref{dynamic_newtech}, we have assumed that the fixed cost $\bar{x}$ is strictly positive.
+However, the following result shows that the main results, including the insights of the three-stage development path, remain valid for the case without fixed costs. \begin{theorem} Let Assumption \ref{assumption_basic} be satisfied.
+Assume that there is no fixed cost ($\bar{x}=0$) and $\sigma\in (0,1)$.
+If $\alpha+\sigma\geq 1$ and

+then the conclusions of Theorem \ref{dynamic_newtech} hold.
+In particular, $H_1/S_1>\lim_{t\to\infty}H_t/S_t=0$. \end{theorem} \begin{proof}See Appendix \ref{proofs_nofixedcost}.\end{proof} In the early stages of development, the ratio $H_t/S_t$ is significant, reflecting that investment in training firm-specific labor for the multinational enterprise accounts for a substantial share of total investment.
+As the economy develops, however, this ratio converges to zero in the long run.